 On the Privacy tab, decide whether “Everyone” or “Constituents Only” will be allowed to view posts.
 (Admin Only means the posts will not be visible on your site.)
 If you choose constituents, you will be given the option to select which groups of constituents to display the posts for.

 On the Permissions tab, select one or more constituents who have access to create and publish posts on the board.
-Any “Admin” users of the board will also receive email notifications about comments on posts.
+Any “Admin” users of the board will receive email notifications about comments on posts as well as requests to publish posts.
 Refer to Manage board permissions to learn more.

 Setting up the posts